2023 Fundraiser - Lebanon

 “Through this project, GAME aims to promote healthy living and proper nutrition among children in Lebanon,” says Lynn Hajj, GAME Lebanon Communications Coordinator.
 “It will increase the children’s weekly physical activities and provide a platform for delivering nutrition-based education to them, as well as their parents and caregivers.”

-The project will take place over 18 months (2023 – 24).
+The project took place over 18 months (2023 – 24).

-Its targets include:
+Its targets included:

 • 75 Playmakers (volunteer street sports instructors and role models) trained using GAME’s proven train-the-trainer concept.
 12 of the Playmakers will also be coached as Health Promotion Ambassadors

-• 1250 children and youth from less advantaged families attend the Playmaker-led activities and gain access to free and inclusive street sports
+• 1,250 children and youth from less advantaged families attend the Playmaker-led activities and gain access to free and inclusive street sports

 • Media, politicians, relevant actors and the general public increase awareness for access to organized sports and physical activity spaces